 There are several maps available for the Kanchenjunga Circuit Trekking.
 You may purchase the Kanchenjunga Circuit Trek map in Thamel or online buy with Amazon.
 But we will provide the Kanchenjunga Circuit Trek map while you are on a trek with us.
 Here is the GPS coordinate to navigate the daily walking distance and other essential information.

-The graph below shows a profile of elevation for the typical Kanchenjunga Base Camp Trek.
-The name position on the horizontal axis indicates the trek’s usual progression with the extreme ends on the route.
-The graph makes the elevation and descent of the trek much easier to see.
+Given graph below shows a profile of elevation for the typical Kanchenjunga Base Camp Trek whereas the name position on the horizontal axis indicates the usual progression of a trek with the extreme ends on the route.

 Best season for Kanchenjunga Trek